MichaelCurrin/learn-to-code/en/topics/scripting_languages/JavaScript/frustrations.md

     const foo = () => 'bar'
     ```
 - JS doesn't have classes.
 Yes `class` syntax was added recently but it is just nice syntax to build an `Object` type.
 - JS, like PHP and Java, has confusing objects.
 These are similar but different in JS.
+For example, Vue uses the titlecase one for components and TypeScript uses the lowercase one.
     - `Number`, `number` (also there is no `float` and `int`, just `number`)
     - `String`, `string`
     - `Object`, `object`